Forty-seven-year-old Eddie Foy

 described as an act of bravery, appeared in

-newspapers around the country and became synonymous
+newspapers around the country, and his name and the

-I have vacillated on the
+I've vacillated on the

-question of whether Eddie's directives saved or cost
+question of whether Eddie's directives saved lives.

-was the result?
 In court later, audience

 first floor, described having followed his